codepath/android_guides/Using-Parceler.md

 ### Troubleshooting

-* Getting `java.lang.ClassCastException: SomeObject$$Parcelable cannot be cast to SomeObject`?
+* Getting `java.lang.ClassCastException: SomeObject$$Parcelable cannot be cast to SomeObject` when extracting a Parcel from a `Bundle`?
-  * Be sure to call `Parcels.unwrap` when extracting the parcel from the bundle:
+  * Be sure to call `Parcels.unwrap` when extracting the parcel from the `Bundle`:

     ```java
     User user = (User) Parcels.unwrap(someIntent.getParcelableExtra("user"));